diracdeltas/sniffly/README.md

 * Chris Palmer for advising on how to file a privacy bug in Chrome.
 * Dan Kaminsky and WhiteOps for sponsoring the ToorCon trip where this was presented.
+* Jan Schaumann and Chris Palmer for being early testers.
 * Everyone who let me sleep on their couch while I did this over my "vacation break".
 You know who you are!